nf-core/website/markdown/developers/modules.md

 As you can see the difference, they are both [groovy lists](https://www.tutorialspoint.com/groovy/groovy_lists.htm).
 However, the filepairs just has a `val` that is a string, where as the `meta_map` the first value in the list, is a [groovy map](https://www.tutorialspoint.com/groovy/groovy_maps.htm), which is like a python dictionary.
-The only required value is `id` for most of the modules, however they occasionally need things like `single_end`.
+The only required value is `meta.id` for most of the modules, however, they ususally contain fields like `meta.single_end` and `meta.strandedness`

 ### Common patterns

-The `meta map` is generated from [create_fastq_channel function in the input_check subworkflow](https://github.com/nf-core/rnaseq/blob/587c61b441c5e00bd3201317d48b95a82afe6aaa/subworkflows/local/input_check.nf#L23-L45) of most nf-core pipelines.
+The `meta map` is generated with [create_fastq_channel function in the input_check subworkflow](https://github.com/nf-core/rnaseq/blob/587c61b441c5e00bd3201317d48b95a82afe6aaa/subworkflows/local/input_check.nf#L23-L45) of most nf-core pipelines.
+Where the meta information is easily extracted from a samplesheet that contains the input file paths.

 #### Generating a `meta map` from file pairs